MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/testing-MALT-building-a-light-testing-tool.md

 ### Step 4 - Start testing

-Refer to [Testing System Brightness Response](testing-MALT-system-brightness-response.md) for details on setting up and using the MALT you just assembled.
+Refer to [Testing System Brightness and Color](testing-MALT-system-brightness-and-color.md) for details on testing your SUT with the MALT.

 #### Test scenarios to cover